2014 ACJS Awards and Selection Criteria

 Nominations for the Outstanding Book Award are restricted to members of the Academy.
 Individuals who are involved in the production of a book, or who have a financial interest in it, may not nominate that book for this award.

-The William L. Simon/Anderson Publishing Outstanding Paper Award: Nominations Deadline July 15, 2013
+The William L. Simon/Anderson Publishing Outstanding Paper Award: The deadline has passed for 2014.

 Nominations to be sent to: Finn-Aage Esbensen, firstname.lastname@example.org.
 Copy nomination to: Ed Maguire, email@example.com.

 Nominations must include a carefully edited, electronic copy of the paper.

 For the outstanding paper presented at the 2013 Annual Meeting.

 Conceptual and methodological rigor in the development of the thesis and its subsequent empirical or logical documentation.

 Theoretical or pragmatic relevance of the thesis and its importance to the developing body of knowledge for criminal justice.